Rossi misses court for vacation, new date given

 The Reditus Labs CEO is being sued by his business partner, Dr. James Davie, for a number of charges, including alleging Rossi tried to push Davie out of the business by blocking him from seeing any of the finances involved with the company.

-In court Wednesday, one of Rossi’s lawyers pulled themselves off the case, meaning Rossi will need to find a new one before his April 14 court date.
+In court Wednesday, one of Rossi’s lawyers, Janaki Nair, pulled herself off the case, meaning Rossi will need to find a new one before his April 14 court date.

 Rossi was supposed to be in court Wednesday, but was on vacation.
 Now, he will need to have a new lawyer, all exhibits and witnesses in order by the April court date.